List of Cars characters: Natalie Certain

 Natalie Certain (voiced by Kerry Washington) is a statistical analyst who works for RSN and also appears with Chick Hicks on Chick's Picks.
 She is a maroon 4-door sedan that resembles a Tesla Model S. Certain first appears on Chick's Picks and gives a detailed explanation why Jackson Storm and the other Next-Gen racers have better performance than the previous generation of racers.
 When McQueen tunes into Chick's Picks after Thunder Hollow, Certain makes the prediction that McQueen only has a 1.2 percent chance of beating Storm in the Florida 500.
 Certain appears again in the commentator booth with Bob Cutlass and Darrell Cartrip after Cruz wins the Florida 500.

-She returns as a playable character in Cars 3: Driven to Win.
+Certain returns as a playable character in Cars 3: Driven to Win.

 Cal Weathers

-Cal Weathers (voiced by Kyle Petty) is a sky blue stock car (presumably a 2004 Dodge Intrepid NASCAR) who raced for Dinoco, and was one of Lightning McQueen's friends in the Piston Cup along with Brick Yardley and Bobby Swift.
+Cal Weathers (voiced by Kyle Petty) is a sky blue stock car (presumably a 2006 Dodge Intrepid NASCAR) who raced for Dinoco and was one of Lightning McQueen's friends in the Piston Cup along with Brick Yardley and Bobby Swift.
 He is Strip "The King" Weathers' nephew.
 Cal's average racing performance often prompted Tex Dinoco to joke about replacing him with Lightning on team Dinoco.

 Brick Yardley

-Brick Yardley (voiced by Will Collyer in Cars 3 and Ben Rausch in Cars 3: Driven to Win) is a lime-green stock car who raced for Vitoline, and is one of Lightning McQueen's old friends in the Piston Cup, with the racing number 24.
+Brick Yardley (voiced by Will Collyer in Cars 3, Ben Rausch in Cars 3: Driven to Win) is a lime-green stock car who raced for Vitoline, and is one of Lightning McQueen's old friends in the Piston Cup, with the racing number 24.
 Yardley raced in the Piston Cup for 9 years and was able to beat Lightning McQueen a few times before being replaced by the Next-Gen racer Chase Racelott.
 Yardley's name is a reference to the "Brickyard", a nickname for the Indianapolis Motor Speedway.

 Bobby Swift

-Bobby Swift (voiced by Angel Oquendo in Cars 3 and Teddy Spencer in Cars 3: Driven to Win) is a purple stock car who raced for Octane Gain, and is one of Lightning McQueen's old racing friends.
+Bobby Swift (voiced by Angel Oquendo in Cars 3, Teddy Spencer in Cars 3: Driven to Win) is a purple stock car who raced for Octane Gain, and is one of Lightning McQueen's old racing friends.
 He raced in the Piston Cup for 8 years until he either retired or was replaced by Daniel Swervez after the takeover of Jackson Storm and the Next Generation racers.
 Swift often competed wheel-to-wheel with Lightning McQueen and Cal Weathers, and was known for making unexpected passes to win a race at the last moment.
 His racing number was 19.

 River Scott

-River Scott (voiced by Isiah Whitlock Jr.) is a 1938 stock car from the fictional brand Dirt Track Racer (based on a 1933 Willys 77) who raced during the early days of the Piston Cup, and was one of Doc Hudson's friends.
-Scott was known for his close racing style with the other cars and has a few dents from his races.
+River Scott (voiced by Isiah Whitlock Jr.) is a 1948 stock car from the fictional brand Dirt Track Racer (based on a 1933 Willys 77) who raced during the early days of the Piston Cup, and was one of Doc Hudson's friends.
+Scott was known for his aggressive racing style and still keeps a few dents as souvenirs.